Saagmehta97/mfl_freeAgency/README.md

 # mfl_freeAgency

-I am pulling roster data from MFL app and will use the data to select best free agent on the waiver wire
+ - I am pulling roster data from MFL app and will use the data to select best free agent on the waiver wire.
+ - I want to use this data to help make decisions during fantasy football season.

 # MVP:
  - Use API to grab player data